Introducing "NAMO" Real-Time Speech AI Model: On-Device & Hybrid Cloud 📢PRESS RELEASE

 Socket.IO operates on a client-server architecture, where the client-side library establishes a connection to the server-side library.
 This connection is primarily established using the WebSocket protocol, which allows for low-latency, full-duplex communication.
 However, if WebSockets are unavailable, Socket.IO intelligently falls back to other methods like HTTP long-polling.

 The library handles all aspects of connection management, including reconnection attempts and event handling.
 When a client connects, the server creates a socket object representing the connection, enabling easy communication through event-driven programming.
 This design abstracts the complexities of managing real-time connections, allowing developers to focus on building features rather than handling infrastructure.
+Think of it as a simplified way to implement event-driven programming in a client-server context.

 Key Features of Socket.IO